- Oops!Something went wrong.Please try again later.

 About Capricor Therapeutics

-Capricor Therapeutics, Inc. (CAPR) is a clinical-stage biotechnology company focused on the discovery, development and commercialization of first-in-class biological therapeutics for the treatment of rare disorders.
-Capricor’s lead candidate, CAP-1002, is an allogeneic cell therapy that is currently in clinical development for the treatment of Duchenne muscular dystrophy.
-Capricor has also established itself as one of the leading companies investigating the field of extracellular vesicles and is exploring the potential of CAP-2003, a cell-free, exosome-based candidate, to treat a variety of disorders.
-The HOPE-Duchenne trial was funded in part by the California Institute for Regenerative Medicine.
-For more information, visit www.capricor.com.
+Capricor Therapeutics, Inc. (NASDAQ: CAPR) is a clinical-stage biotechnology company focused on the discovery, development and commercialization of first-in-class cell and exosome-based therapeutics for the treatment and prevention of diseases.
+Capricor's lead candidate, CAP-1002, is an allogeneic cell therapy that is currently in clinical development for the treatment of Duchenne muscular dystrophy and the cytokine storm associated with COVID-19.
+Capricor is also investigating the field of extracellular vesicles and exploring the potential of exosome-based candidates to treat or prevent a variety of disorders.
+We are now developing two potential vaccines for COVID-19 as part of our exosome platform.
+For more information, visit www.capricor.com and follow the Company on Facebook, Instagram and Twitter.

 Cautionary Note Regarding Forward-Looking Statements